Coveo application change control process

 When it comes to improving its products and services, Coveo has a rigorous application change control process in place.
 To ensure that the quality of each release, Coveo requires any change to go through a strict validation and approbation protocol at every step of the process.
 All development teams at Coveo follow this protocol when making changes to Coveo Cloud and related products, and therefore all source code modifications undergo an exhaustive series of automated and/or manual tests before their release to customers.
 This page offers an overview of the application change control process in place at Coveo.

-A change request is tracked from the moment it is submitted to Coveo.
-It is then prioritized, and the changes to make are designed and planned as part of a development roadmap.
+A change request is tracked from the moment it’s submitted to Coveo.
+It’s then prioritized, and the changes to make are designed and planned as part of a development roadmap.
 As a result, the source code can’t be edited without justification and preparation, and any change leaves a trace.

 After a developer is done with a task, they submit their work to their peers and collaborators, who can then comment it and make recommendations.
 Once the reviewers are satisfied with the developer’s work, they approve it.
 While the changes are being reviewed, they also undergo a series of automated tests.
 From then on, at any step of the change control process, if an approval condition isn’t met, the author of the changes must fix the problem, and then their new code must then go through each step of the process again.

-The change control process requires code changes to be tested in two internal environments before they are deployed in production and accessible to customers.
-Once a change is approved by its reviewers and has passed the automated tests, it is deployed in an internal development environment for further testing.
+The change control process requires code changes to be tested in two internal environments before they’re deployed in production and accessible to customers.
+Once a change is approved by its reviewers and has passed the automated tests, it’s deployed in an internal development environment for more testing.
 Unit tests, functional tests, and integration tests are run on the environment to ensure that the new code is working as expected as well as to confirm that no regressions have been introduced.
 This test protocol is monitored by at least one developer.

 In addition, Coveo performs at least the following compliance and security tests on all code changes: